 Don’t use lavender in excess.

-Lavender is a potent herb, which means that it can dominate other flavors easily.
+Lavender is a potent herb, so it can dominate other flavors easily.
 Too much lavender will leave your dish tasting like soap or it may make it bitter.
 To get the best results from lavender, use it as a background flavor note for other herbs and spices in the dish.
-Keep in mind that lavender is more potent when dried than it is when fresh.
+Keep in mind that dried lavender is more potent than fresh lavender.
 If you are using the fresh version in a recipe that requires the dried herb, increase the amount to compensate.